• View all

 If your divorce involves spousal maintenance or child custody negotiations, you should understand that your digital footprint or online activities could influence these determinations.
 For instance, if you are negotiating a parenting plan with your spouse and hoping to spend more time with your children, your ex and their attorney could use your social media posts to show that you are not a stable role model for your kids.
 They could point to images of you partying, smoking, or drinking as evidence of your questionable behavior.
 It’s also essential to refrain from posting negative comments about your ex on social media; even an offhand remark could damage your ex’s professional reputation (and, ultimately, negatively impact your ability to access spousal maintenance or other forms of financial support).
 As you move through the divorce process in Washington State, consider working with a dedicated and compassionate attorney who can help you secure the stable and secure foundation you need to move forward.

-If you need help and guidance during the divorce process in the Seattle area, call the Hemmat Law Group today at (206) 682-5200 to speak with a caring and trusted divorce attorney.
+If you need help and guidance during the divorce process in the Seattle area, call The Hemmat Law Group today at (206) 682-5200 to speak with a caring and trusted divorce attorney.

 We Help Good People in Bad Situations